Komefumi/__prior_Komefumi.github.io/README.md

-# My Page
+# My Personal Site

-Currently a work in progress, but intended to become my blog and home page
+This is my homepage.
+It also functions as a blog.
+You can visit the live website [here](https://komefumi.github.io/)